 That’s it!
 Pass four through the press was complete.
 For an edition of 120, I started with 130 pieces of paper.
 For those of you counting that meant that 130 pieces of paper through the press four times meant feeding paper through the press 520 times!

-Lastly, once the ink had dried, the prints were trimmed down to their final size with the ornaments bleeding off of the top edge.
+Lastly, once the ink had dried, the prints were trimmed down to their final size.
+Here they are being cut on a paper cutter from the early 1900s.

 Here is the final trimmed print and a closeup.

-This broadside is just one of twenty-one that were printed by other letterpress printers in the Seattle area.
-Sets of the broadsides are put together in portfolios that were bound by the letterpress printers and led by printer and bookbinder Bonnie Thompson Norman of Windowpane Press.
+This broadside is just one of twenty that were printed by other letterpress printers in the Seattle area.
+Sets of the broadsides are put together in portfolios that were bound by the letterpress printers and led by printer and bookbinder Jules Remedios Faye of Stern and Faye, Letterpress Printers.

-Thank you Curtis and Brittney!
+Thank you Sarah!
 It was an honor to print your words.